 Colleen Massengale is a full time interdisciplinary research coordinator at the University of California, Santa Cruz (UCSC).
 She manages all public relations and administrative aspects that support the Science and Justice Research Center (SJRC), the Science and Justice Working Group (SJWG), the Science and Justice Training Program (SJTP), its projects and grants, curriculum and visiting scholar programs.
-As administrative assistant, Colleen focuses on the progression of priorities that reflect the integration of the Center’s agenda of integrating emerging science and justice research and pedagogical approaches, foci and goals for developing public forums, policy papers and articles that translate research into the social, digital, and online spheres, raising the public platform of science and justice research in higher education.
+As center manager, Colleen focuses on the progression of priorities that reflect the integration of the Center’s agenda of integrating emerging science and justice research and pedagogical approaches, foci and goals for developing public forums, policy papers and articles that translate research into the social, digital, and online spheres, ultimately raising the public platform of science and justice research.
 Additionally, Colleen is the department assistant for Sociology, supporting faculty driven research in the areas of: agency and governance, politics and mediation, identity and difference, social justice and ethics, democracy and sustainability, emerging technologies and environment as well as affect and politics.

 Prior to joining UCSC, Colleen worked for the Riverside County Sheriff’s Department as a correctional assistant coordinating court orders and sentences of defendants as a liaison between County and State Corrections and Superior Courts of Riverside County, California.
 Colleen previously held several corporate retail administrative management positions before leaving the states to teach 10th and 11th grade (equivalent) Conversational English at Xin Huaizhong (Huai’an High School) in Eastern China’s Jiangsu province.

 From the University of California at Riverside, Colleen obtained a BA in Sociology with a concentration in intercultural and interpersonal relations as well as a BA in Critical Dance Studies focusing on choreographic research and pedagogy together with cultural and ethnographic, historical and theoretical studies.
 And from the Mt.
 San Jacinto College, an AA in Humanities.
 Colleen has been a freelance dancer, choreographer, production management assistant and production technologist since 1997 throughout Southern California venues and is currently interested in devising original performing arts pieces expanding public engagement with science-and-justice themes.

-Colleen aims to approach each interaction and opportunity for learning, understanding and enjoyment.
+Colleen aims to approach each interaction and opportunity to learn, understand and enjoy.

 Graduate Student Researchers